 Professor Fran Boyle is a Medical Oncologist at North Sydney’s Mater Hospital, where she is also Director of the Patricia Ritchie Centre for Cancer Care and Research and she is an associate Professor of Medical Oncology at the University of Sydney.
 She graduated from University of QLD Medical School with Honours and a University Medal.
 Her initial physician training was at the Mater in Brisbane before she transferred to the Royal North Shore Hospital in Sydney to complete her Medical Oncology training and PhD in Pharmacology.

-After completing his pathology training at Royal North Shore, the NSW Institute of Forensic Medicine, the Children’s Hospital Westmead and Royal Prince Alfred Hospitals, Dr Gill has been active in diagnostic surgical pathology, translational research and teaching at undergraduate and post-graduate levels.
+After completing his pathology training at Royal North Shore, the NSW Institute of Forensic Medicine, the Children’s Hospital Westmead and Royal Prince Alfred Hospitals, Prof Gill has been active in diagnostic surgical pathology, translational research and teaching at undergraduate and post-graduate levels.

 He is recognised internationally as an expert in endocrine pathology.
 His particular expertise lies in transforming advances in basic sciences into techniques such as immunohistochemistry which can be used diagnostically.
 He is credited for describing new techniques for the diagnosis of parathyroid carcinoma and hereditary parathyroid disease, adrenal carcinoma and aggressive pituitary tumours.